jdb130496/code-snippets/README.md

 2. Msys2 (which emulates linux like cloning on windows, has bash shell with all main bash command line compatibilities like Linux for compilation using ./configure and has arch linux like package manager pacman to manage / update packages).
 Although some packages may not compile easily due to "dependency hell" as they say.

 3. Mingw64 tool-chains (gcc - clang (LLVM) - optionally, gcc / clang (LLVM) for ucrt) to be installed in msys2 using pacman -S command.
 This is mainly for compilation of sources (c / c++).
 GCC or CLANG (LLVM) are optional standards for compilation of C / C++ codes and any one could be used.
-But some sources specify cmake which can be compiled only using clang tool-chain.
-More recent sources compilations also require packages like meson / ninja as prerequisites.
-Python (recent versions) is gradually shifting to meson / ninja style compilations.
+More recent sources compilations may require additional packages like cmake / meson / ninja as prerequisites.
+Python (recent versions) is gradually shifting to meson / ninja style compilations from the coventional make style.
+I have avoided using propreitary building environment like visual studio (which rquired admin rights oto install on windows) and instead relied on gcc / clang which apart from doing away with admin rights have advantage of cross compilation across OS like Windows / Linux.

-4. Rust tool-chain for compiling rust / cargo projects
+4. Rust tool-chain for compiling rust / cargo projects.
+Rust allows cross compilation so the sources used on Windows can be used to compile on Linux and vice versa.

 5. Excel 365 (to avoid errors due to absence of backward compatibility of some new excel functions / add-ins)